 Conduct of Shareholder Meetings

 Companies should encourage greater shareholder participation at general meetings of shareholders, and allow shareholders the opportunity to communicate their views on various matters affecting the company.

-Minutes of the general meetings are taken and are available to Unitholders for their inspection upon request.
-Since 2015, minutes of annual general meetings are also uploaded on Ascott Reit's website.
+Minutes of the general meetings recording the substantial and relevant comments made and questions raised, are prepared and are available to Unitholders for their inspection upon request.
+Minutes of the annual general meetings are also uploaded to Ascott Reit’s website.

 The EC oversees the day-to-day activities of the Manager and that of Ascott Reit, on behalf of the Board.
 The EC is guided by its terms of reference, in particular, the EC: